raptomonu/monutools/README.md

 # hackingtools
+Automatically install Kali Linux tools in Android !
-This tool only work in Android Termux
+This tool only work in Android Termux!

 # Installation